30 November - 14 February 2023

 Describe the following items for each module:

-Please state how the modules are linked, whether they are dependent on each other and what the dependency consists of.
-State how the modules interact to achieve the scientific goals.
+Describe how the modules are linked, whether they are dependent on each other, and what the dependency consists of.
+Describe how the activities in the modules together contribute to achieving the scientific goals.

 2.5 Interaction with other infrastructures

 As applicable, describe what other national infrastructures exist in the area.